selwynpolit/d9book/book/caching.md

 Specific sites can override the default node grants cache context implementation and `specify max-age = 3600` instead, indicating that all their node grant hooks allow access results to be cached for at most an hour.
 On such sites, optimize([`user`, `user.node_grants`]) = [`user`].

 :::tip Note
 The node grants system plays a crucial role in controlling access to individual nodes.
-This includes view, update or delete.
-These can be extended by implementing `hook_node_grants()` and `hook_node_access_records()`. see `node.services.yml` for the definition of the `user.node_grants` cache context:
+This includes permissions to view, update or delete nodes.
+These can be extended by implementing `hook_node_grants()` and `hook_node_access_records()`.
+See `node.services.yml` for the definition of the `user.node_grants` cache context:

 ```yaml
   cache_context.user.node_grants:
     class: Drupal\node\Cache\NodeAccessGrantsCacheContext